Ainges/CND-2024/README.md

 ## Docker Deployment

-To deploy the project using Docker, follow these steps:
-There are two ways of doing this:
+To deploy the project using Docker, there are two ways of doing this:

 1. Build all images from Source code:
    ```bash